lukencode/GhostSolo/README.md

 ![Ghost pinned](screenshots/ghost-pinned.png)

 ### Membership support
 GhostSolo currently supports free membership.
-You must **add a page named "Subscribe"** which will be used when people click the subscribe button in the header.
-The subscribe page will render the exerpt and body content you provide.
+You must **upload the routes.yaml fille"** which will be used when people click the subscribe button in the header.
+The paid membership functionality in Ghost *should* be compatible but has not yet been tested in production.

 ### Menus
 The standard ghost navigation will render in the nav bar at the top of the page.
 Secondary navigation will render in the footer.